 Why they’re a must: With her bold tattoos and onstage beer can-popping proclivities, Meschiya Lake might seem more suited to punk rock than swinging ballads of past eras, but once you catch her belting out lively jazz tunes or sultry blues songs, you’ll be persuaded she’s in the right genre.
 Along with her band The Little Big Horns, Lake has worked her way up from modest street performances to regular spots at music venues in the Faubourg Marigny-Bywater District, so make sure to check her calendar for upcoming shows.

 Why he’s a must: Few New Orleans musicians have stood out in the last decade as notably as Irvin Mayfield.
 The New Orleans native is an accomplished jazz trumpet player, with a Grammy and a Billboard Album of the Year to his credit.
 But fame and worldwide travel haven’t changed his perspective on his hometown one bit.
 He still plays at his namesake venue Irvin Mayfield's Jazz Playhouse every Wednesday he’s in town.
-He just opened a second club at the JW Marriott, the Irvin Mayfield I Club.

 Why (s)he’s a must: If her name is any indication, Big Freedia has a larger than life stage presence — though it’s hardly unexpected from a gay rapper with rainbow-colored hair and a propensity for racy lyrics.
 Born as a male but referred to as female, Big Freedia is known for putting on high-energy shows packed with up-tempo beats, call-and-response refrains, groove-inducing lyrics and a loyal (and enthusiastic) fan base.
 Be advised: Big Freedia’s shows are not for the faint of heart and are definitely an adult-only experience.